rg-wood/year-zero-fantasy/README.md

 You can't go below zero in [Health](#health) or [Resolve](#resolve).
 If you suffer further damage, you may suffer an additional [critical injury](#critical-injuries) however.

+### Recovery

+Being broken is not fatal in itself – only [critical injuries](#critical-injuries) can actually kill you.
+There are two ways to recover after being broken, assuming you’re not dead.

+- GETTING HELP: Someone can help you recover by using EMPATHY.
+This is a slow action.
+If the roll is successful, you immediately heal damage or stress equal to the number of successes rolled.
+Getting help only has this effect on a broken victim.
+- ON YOUR OWN: If no one is around to help you, you automatically heal one point of damage or stress after one quarter day has passed.
+- NOT BROKEN?
+If you are not broken, you heal one point of [Health](#health) or [Resolve](#resolve) per quarter day.
+You can heal damage and stress at the same time.

 ### Critical Injuries

 Critical injuries are dangerous, even lethal, injuries to your body or